 There are few landlines outside of the capital.
 Virtually everyone in the country who relies on telephone service carries a cellphone.
 Some outlying districts where Peace Corps Volunteers are stationed do not have full coverage, but everyone will be close enough to a coverage zone to rely on cellphone for in- country connectivity.
 You will be issued a basic smart phone upon arrival in country.

-Your allowance will be sufficient to purchase a basic phone.
-Some Volunteers decide to buy smartphones using money from other allowances.
 You may bring an unlocked smartphone from home if it has a slot for a SIM card.
 You can buy a SIM card in-country and insert it in your smartphone.
 Depending on the terms of your U.S. provider, your phone may be unlocked in Dili at your own expense and risk.
 It is relatively easy for you to call home but it can be expensive.
 Most Volunteers arrange to have their family call them since most cellphone packages do not charge for incoming calls.
-Skype is another option for calling home.
+Skype, WhatsApp or Facetime are other options for calling home.

 Some outlying districts where Peace Corps Volunteers are stationed do not have full coverage, but everyone will be close enough to a coverage zone to rely on cellphone for in country connectivity.
 Volunteers are increasingly able to access the Internet for communication with family and friends in the United States.
-There are Internet cafes throughout the country, but are less accessible in the rural parts of the country.
 The Peace Corps office will have a few computers for Volunteers to use when they are in Dili.
 Internet cafes are not as common and Volunteers may opt to buy a dongle (approximately $10) and then pay for data usage.